MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-red-hat-enterprise-linux.md

 6. Shut down the virtual machine.
 In the Hyper-V Manager, go to **Action > Shut Down**.

-7. Export a VHD or copy the VHD from your VM.
-Copy the VHD to a user storage on the cluster shared volume on your Azure Stack HCI.
-Alternatively, you can copy the VHDX as a page blob to an Azure Storage account.
+7. Export a VHDX or copy the VHDX from your VM.
+You can use the following methods:
+    - Copy the VHDX to a user storage on the cluster shared volume on your Azure Stack HCI.
+    - Alternatively, copy the VHDX as a page blob to a container in an Azure Storage account.

     :::image type="content" source="../manage/media/virtual-machine-image-red-hat-enterprise/red-hat-export-vhdx.png" alt-text="Screenshot of exporting a Virtual Machine VHDX." lightbox="../manage/media/virtual-machine-image-red-hat-enterprise/red-hat-export-vhdx.png":::